al-obrien/website/content/authors/al-obrien/_index.md

 ---
 authors:
 - Allen
-bio: I am an epidemiologist with expeinterested in all things data!
+bio: I am an epidemiologist with a passion for teaching and all things data.
 education:
   courses:
   - course: MSc in Control of Infectious Disease